tvo/rapid/README.txt

 Where *verb* is one of:

--  update\|upgrade: Install the latest package for all pinned tags.
+-  upgrade: Install the latest package for all pinned tags.
+-  clean-upgrade: Equivalent to 'upgrade' followed by 'uninstall-unpinned'.
 -  pin: Pins a tag and installs the latest package for that tag.
 -  unpin: Unpins a tag.
 Does not uninstall any packages.
 -  install: Install a package.
 Does not pin any tags.